cleavetv/unity-framework/Docs/SceneObjectDataObject.md

 ### Transient

 A SceneObjects Transient type is a mapping of a System.Type to a Name/Type instance pair.

+##### A transient object can have unlimited amounts of instances of it's type in the library.
+Transients are differentiated between each other by their "name" property.
+Type/Name combinations however must be UNIQUE and the SceneObjects will assert if you attempt to place a second object of the same type and name into it.

 #### Adding a transient
 ```csharp